The Purpose of a Data Dictionary: Why It Should Be Your Top Priority

 According to HBR, data scientists spend 80% of their time in finding, cleaning, and organizing data.
 That leaves them with only 20% to perform critical roles such as analysis.

-Table of content
+Table of contents #

 - Rounding it up all together

-- Data dictionary: Related reads
+- Purpose of a data dictionary: Related reads

 - Documentation